joaosczip/joaosczip/README.md

 - Focused in web development and some software engineering techniques, one of my goals are to write the most flexible, abstracted and maintainable code.

-- Today my main stack is NodeJS and ReactJS with Typescript, also work with Docker, GitLab CI and AWS (Serverless, ECS).
-I have a degree in Information Systems and some of my current focus are Clean Architecure, SOLID principles, TDD, automated tests and CI/CD.
+- Today my main stack is NodeJS and ReactJS with Typescript, also work with Docker, GitLab CI, Azure DevOps and AWS (Serverless, ECS, Lambda).
+I have a degree in Information Systems and some of my current focus are Clean Architecure, SOLID principles, TDD, automated tests, Microservices (Apache Kafka, RabbitMQ, Kubernetes).

 - I also write some articles that you can see here https://dev.to/joaosczip and here https://medium.com/@joaogbsczip/
 <!--